Bass is the power of any song. And to get a good low-end that makes a song more powerful, you need to record bass guitars properly.

-You can add dirty sound to a DI track and blend it with a clean sound.
+You can add an overdriven sound to a DI track and blend it with a clean sound.
 Or use only low frequencies of a clean bass tone and high frequencies of a dirty bass tone.

 There are countless ways to use DI track benefits to your advantage.
 And that’s what makes the bass amp sim recording method special.
 You have more options and flexibility regarding sound and mixing.